rhianne-st/personal-book-management-system/README.md

 # 📚 Personal Book Management System
-This is a simple book management system using basic Python as a first-ever coding assignment.
+This is a simple book management system using basic Python as a first-ever coding assignment, created by a group of 5 members.
 No GUIs or databases are implemented; outputs are in the terminal, with the book records saved in a .txt file.
 <br>TO NOTE: This project is built for a *Programming Principles* course assignment on **Visual Studio Code**.

 ## Program Functionalities